It's Right. It's On Time. Or It's FREE!

 What is UV or Ultra Violet Coating?

-UV coating, or ultraviolet coating, is a very glossy, shiny coating applied to the printed paper surface and cured on a special machine using ultraviolet light.
-These special UV coatings harden, or cure when they receive ultra violet radiation.
+UV coating, or ultraviolet coating, is a very glossy, shiny liquid coating applied to a printed paper surface and cured on a printing press or special machine using ultraviolet light.
+The coating hardens, or cures when it is exposed to ultra violet radiation.